 Homelessness and housing insecurity are realities in every community in Kentucky.
 Professionals in the social services and affordable housing fields believe that city leaders must be part of any solution to these issues.
-The Kentucky League of Cities Homelessness and Housing effort is an ongoing initiative (launched 2021) to provide information and resources for members.
+The Kentucky League of Cities Homelessness and Housing effort is an ongoing initiative (launched in 2021) to provide information and resources for members.

 Persons experiencing homelessness and housing insecurity can be anyone-our parents, siblings, children, or friends.
 View video profiles of Kentuckians who have experienced homelessness.

-With questions on these resources email KLC Member Relations Manager Terri Johnson or call 859-977-3784.
+Email KLC Member Relations Manager Terri Johnson or call 859-977-3784 with questions.